losaposta/ubuntuism/README.md

 		margin:0 1em .5em 0;
 	}</pre>

-	h.
-Once again, we will override Construct's default style, this time for the logo
+	Once again, we will override Construct's default style, this time for the logo.
+Note that we are setting the text-indent to auto so that the text can be displayed instead of an image.
 	<pre>
 	#logo {
 		font-size: 1em;